donghuixin/donghuixin.github.io/_pages/about.md

 - *2024.01* Student Academic Rising Star in HUST, 2024.

 # 📖 Academic Services
-- Reviewer of ACM IMWUT, 2024
+- Reviewer of ACM IMWUT
 - Artifact Evaluation Committee of ACM SenSys 2024
-- Reviewer of IEEE/ACM Transactions on Networking, 2024
+- Reviewer of IEEE/ACM Transactions on Networking
-- Reviewer of IEEE Transactions on Mobile Computing, 2024
+- Reviewer of IEEE Transactions on Mobile Computing
-- Reviewer of IEEE Internet of Things Journal, 2023
+- Reviewer of IEEE Internet of Things Journal

 # 💬 Talks